-- 1. In the Control Panel, click on "External Links" (in the upper left area). - 3.
+On the tool bar, click "External Link" - 3.
 Type in a name for the item.
 This can be any name that identifies the site, such as:

 Durham Tech Library - 4.
 In the "URL" box, type in the full and exact address of the web site you want to create a link to.
 Be sure to include http:// at the beginning.